jordantannen/jordantannen/README.md

 ### Hello World, I'm Jordan
-I'm a MSCS student at Georgia Tech and a political media strategist at Bully Pulpit Interactive.
+I'm a part-time CS grad student at Georgia Tech specializing in computing systems and a full-time political media strategist at Bully Pulpit Interactive.

+- 📚 I’m currently enrolled in CS7637 - Knowledge Based AI

 <!--